Freedom of Speech

 Is the right of doctors to protect their reputations greater than the right of patients to protect their lives?

-What happens in medicine is of such in importance to the wellbeing of the public that there must be more sunshine.
+What happens in medicine is of such importance to the wellbeing of the public that patients must be able to learn about it.
 The public must be allowed to hear and discuss what goes on in medicine.
-Patients should be allowed to make their records public as easily as they currently can keep them private.
-And patients and others must be able to relate their experiences in medicine without being sued for it.
+Patients must be allowed to make their experiences in medicine public without being sued for it.

 The law protects communications required by moral or social duty as qualified privileges.
-What could be a greater moral or social duty than patients giving to other patients information about their caregivers that is available nowhere else?
-The citizens of America are capable of governing themselves when they are allowed to communicate.
+What could be a greater moral or social duty than patients giving to other patients information about their caregivers that can be learned nowhere else?
+The citizens of America are capable of governing themselves when they are allowed to learn and communicate.

 Currently we can get more and better information about hair dryers we might buy than about surgeons who will cut us open.
-The only source for such information is squelched by suits and the threats of suits.
-Healthcare providers have such intimate access to us and such life or death control over us, that not being able to speak and learn about them is not acceptable.
+The only source for such information about surgeons is squelched by suits and the threats of suits.
+Health care providers have such intimate access to us and such life or death control over us, that not being able to speak and learn about them is not acceptable.
 The extreme level of trust required from the community of patients needs to be founded on more than faith.
-There must be an ability to communicate about healthcare institutions, practices and professionals in order learn from our collective experience with them.
+There must be an ability to communicate about health care institutions, practices and professionals in order learn from our collective experience with them.

 Protect the Patients

 Patients should be as protected as physicians.
 If liability limitations protect physicians even when they commit violent offenses against patients, liability limitations should protect patients who speak about those offenses.
 If there is to be a public discussion about patient safety, first it must be safe for patients to speak.